Symptoms of Hyperthyroidism in Cats

 See files for Cats

-AnimalWised also gives more background into a cat's overactive thyroid by looking at its causes and treatment.
+AnimalWised also gives more background into a cat's overactive thyroid by looking at the causes and treatment of feline hyperthyroidism.
 We'll also provide some information on what to expect in terms of prognosis and life expectancy.

 What is feline hyperthyroidism?